 - Archivo de Indias: a UNESCO World Heritage Site that houses some of Spain’s most important historical archives

-- Torre del Oro: a 13th-century, riverside watchtower that provides Seville with another iconic landmark.
+- Torre del Oro: a 13th-century, riverside watchtower that provides Sevilla with another iconic landmark.

 - Palacio de las Dueñas: a gorgeous, 15th-century palace that was the birthplace of the famous Spanish poet Antonio Machado and features a flower-covered façade, an enchanting garden, and an eclectic mixture of Gothic and Moorish architectural influences.

-- Museums: the Seville Museum of Fine Arts, the Flamenco Museum, the Archeological Museum of Seville, the Museum of Popular Arts and Traditions—the list of museums in Seville goes on and on!
+- Museums: the Sevilla Museum of Fine Arts, the Flamenco Museum, the Archeological Museum of Sevilla, the Museum of Popular Arts and Traditions—the list of museums in Sevilla goes on and on!

 Leveling up Their Soccer Skills